 As an added bonus, I got to experience the joys of home made gluten free pasta making.
 It is so much fun and the effort makes any pasta meal a lot more satisfying.
 You will just need a traditional alloy pasta roller that you clamp to the bench top.
 They are relatively inexpensive, and very easy to use.
 Having lived in Melbourne, where there is such a large traditional Italian population, I had never taken the time to make a lot of home made pasta, as there was an abundant supply of quality wheat pastas available for purchase at any of the local Italian food larders and restaurants.

 But fresh gluten free pastas were not widely available; and when they were, they tended to be very expensive.
 Rachel’s gluten free pasta recipe was the answer to my gluten free pasta prayers.
-I have been enjoying her inspired gluten free recipe without compromise since.
-This home made gluten free pasta is so quick and easy; and as they say, “Once you start from scratch, there is no going back”.
+I have been enjoying her inspired recipe without compromise since.
+This recipe is so quick and easy; and as they say, “Once you start from scratch, there is no going back”.
 We haven’t cooked a pot of pre-packaged gluten free pasta since.
-Our friends have also taken up the home-made pasta making challenge after tasting this gluten free version.
-We have been having gluten free pasta parties, where everyone brings a vegan pasta sauce recipe of their choice, and we make the gluten free pasta together.
+Our friends have also taken up the home-made pasta making challenge after tasting this pasta.
+We've been having gluten free pasta parties, where everyone brings a pasta sauce recipe of their choice, and we make the pasta together.
 Gotta love a communal effort!
-Furthermore, this gluten free pasta recipe is so incredibly delicious, you will want to double, triple, or quadruple the recipe and save some for later.
+Furthermore, this pasta is so incredibly delicious, you will want to double, triple, or quadruple the recipe and save some for later.
 Trust me!
-You can freeze or dry this gluten free pasta for later use.
+You can freeze or dry this pasta for later use.

 To dry: just hang pieces over a dish or clothes rack, and once dried, put into plastic bags ready to enjoy!
-If you are freezing – par-cook in boiling water for about 2 minutes, and then immediately rinse in cold icy water.
+If you're freezing – par-cook in boiling water for about 2 minutes, and then immediately rinse in cold icy water.
 Drizzle with a little bit of olive oil to prevent sticking, and freeze in a zip lock bag.
 We use a Foodsaver that preserves the pasta even longer and prevents freezer burn.
 When it is time to defrost, don’t thaw before cooking.
-Just put the frozen gluten free pasta in some boiling water, and cook for about 3-5 minutes.
+Just put the frozen pasta in some boiling water, and cook for about 3-5 minutes.
 How quick and easy is that?

 Imagine coming home after a hard day at work, or activities with the kids, and having delicious, home made gluten free pasta ready in less than 10 minutes.
-“Fasta Gluten Free Pasta” anyone?